A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Introduction

 There have been many attempts at proposing protocols that achieve this, especially in the context of wireless sensor networks.
-Important examples include \cite{ephremides82analysis,doerr2005multimac,rhee08zmac,ahn06funneling} and \cite{sitanayah2010er-mac}.
-Among these, ZMAC \cite{rhee08zmac} has been observed to perform the best in terms of delay and channel utilization (see \cite{warrier2005stochastic}), and will be an important point of comparison in this paper. \\ The design of these protocols, however, has been heuristic and without recourse to known results in optimal scheduling of queues.
+Important examples include \cite{nazib-etal21energy-efficient-fast-data-collection,liu-etal18qtsac-energy-efficient-delay-minimizaion,ephremides82analysis,doerr2005multimac,huang-etal18low-latency-mobile-sensor-control-systems,rhee08zmac,ahn06funneling} and \cite{sitanayah2010er-mac}.
+Among these, ZMAC \cite{rhee08zmac} has been observed to perform the best in terms of delay and channel utilization (see \cite{warrier2005stochastic}), and will be an important point of comparison in this paper.
+ZMAC's delay performance, however, is quite poor compared to centralized scheduling with full queue length knowledge (see Fig.~\ref{figDelAll4Qs30}).
+The question, therefore, remains whether we can achieve low delay, in a decentralized setting, in which the information available to each node is just what it can acquire by \enquote{listening} over the channel. \\ Moreover, the design of the aforementioned protocols has been heuristic and without theoretical explanation of optimal scheduling of queues.
 Further, little attention appears to have been paid to distributed scheduling in the TDMA context, such that each node uses only locally available information.
 If all queue lengths are known at a central scheduler, then ideal performance can be achieved.
 In the context of partial information about queue occupancies, the aim, at each scheduling instant, is to minimize the time it takes for the system to find a nonempty queue and allow it to transmit.
-How this can be achieved in the setting of collocated nodes with a common receiver, by using stochastic optimal control (with partial information) in conjunction with extensions of known results on optimal scheduling, is the main contribution of this paper.\\ ZMAC achieves contention-dependent behavior by maintaining a TDMA schedule as the basic transmission scheme, and by allowing nodes to contend for slots when the TDMA user is empty.
-When the network is lightly loaded, most nodes are empty and other nodes can acquire their TDMA slots through contention without waiting for their own TDMA slots, while under heavy load, most nodes use their TDMA slots and the protocol behaves like TDMA, as desired.
-ZMAC's delay performance, however, is poor compared to centralized scheduling with full queue length knowledge (see Fig.~\ref{figDelAll4Qs30}).
-The question, therefore, remains whether we can achieve low delay, in a decentralized setting, in which the information available to each node is just what it can acquire by \enquote{listening} over the channel.\\
+How this can be achieved in the setting of collocated nodes with a common receiver, by using stochastic optimal control (with partial information) in conjunction with extensions of known results on optimal scheduling, is the main contribution of this paper.\\